Hunter Renfrow Player Prop Bets for NFL Week 14 | Las Vegas vs. Kansas City 12/12/2021

 Season Stats

-- Renfrow's 760 receiving yards (63.3 per game) lead the Raiders.
-He has 73 receptions on 92 targets with four touchdowns.
+- Renfrow's 760 receiving yards (63.3 per game) are tops amongst the Raiders.
+He's been targeted 92 times, and has 73 receptions and four touchdowns.

 - Renfrow has been the target of 20.4% (92 total) of his team's 451 passing attempts this season.